collectionslab/Omniscribe/proofOfConcept/README.md

 A list of images that was inferred to have handwriting. **inferencer.py** generates this text file.
 This is a sample file of what is generated when running the line in the **inferencer.py** section.

 ### requirements.txt

 A list of dependencies needed to run this package.
 To be used as follows:

 $ pip3 install -r requirements.txt

-### weights/ (not shown here)

-This stores all the weights of any models of interest.
-It currently stores the best weights for *m*<sub>small </sub> and *m*<sub>zoo</sub>.
-(Note that these files tend to be large so they cannot be uploaded onto GitHub.)

-## Current Issues to Address as of 2/18/19

-* Need some way to ensure safe connections to manifest URIs (perhaps writing custom SSL certificates).

-* Replacing the command-line interface with a web interface.